-The Dundas BI system administrator can create and set up multiple tenants that are completely isolated from each other.
-The Dundas BI administrator can also assign seats and elastic hours on a per-tenant basis.
+Dundas BI system administrators can create and set up multiple tenants that are completely isolated from each other.
+System administrators can also assign seats and elastic hours on a per-tenant basis.

-Additionally, each tenant can have their own tenant administrator which has the ability to add and manage users, groups, and projects without having to involve the Dundas BI administrator.
+Additionally, each tenant can have their own tenant administrators, which have the ability to add and manage users, groups, and projects without having to involve the system administrators.

 3.5.1.
 View seat allocation

 To view the seat allocation for each tenant, go to the main menu and click Admin.
 Then expand the SaaS/Multi-tenancy section and click Tenants.